McKinsey Solve Game 2026: Format, Scenarios & Prep Strategy

 Scoring and Thresholds

 McKinsey does not publish Solve Game scores, and candidates are not told their exact result.
-Internal reports suggest the firm looks at both process metrics (how you moved through the game) and outcome metrics (the quality of your final answers).
+Candidate debriefs and third-party reporting suggest the assessment considers both how you moved through the game and the quality of your final answers.
 Rushing the game is penalised.
 Spending the full time on each scenario is not.

 How to Prepare in 2 Weeks